segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 After a source is created, you can enable or disable a warehouse sync within the Warehouse Settings page.

-## Can I be notified on warehouse sync failures?
+## Can I be notified when warehouse syncs fail?

-You will recieve notifications in the Segment app for warehouse sync failiures.
+If you enabled activity notifications for your storage destination, you will receive notifications in the Segment app when your warehouse syncs fail.

-To view the notifications:
+To sign up for warehouse sync notifications:
-1.
+1. Open the Segment app.
+2. Go to **Settings** > **User Preferences**.
+3. In the Activity Notifications section, select **Storage Destinations**.
+4. Enable **Storage Destination Sync Failed**.

 ## How is my data formatted in my warehouse?